 Valerian Root is an ancient medicinal herb.
 It has a written history dating back to Greek and Roman times.
 The Greek word for it is fu or phu.
 The modern word “valerian” is derived from the latin root valere (to be in health)

 It’s importance was central to myth and superstition.The Greeks recommended hanging a sprig of valerian under a window to dispel bad luck.
 They believed the plant brought lightning as well as a lover.
-Hippocrates, the “father of medicine,” wrote about the “therapeutic uses of” valerian root.
+Hippocrates, the so-called “father of medicine,” wrote about therapeutic uses of valerian root.
 Galen, the personal physician to Marcus Aurelius, described the use of valerian root for insomnia.

 The Medieval period was a moment of repetition and memorization of the discoveries and technologies of the Golden ages of the Greeks and Romans.
-Consequently, Valerian root also enjoyed a long lasting, immense popularity up to and throughout the 16th century.
-One of the most popular uses was as a treatment for “hysteria.”
+Consequently, valerian root also enjoyed a long-lasting, immense popularity up to and throughout the 16th century.

 Valerian Root Health Benefits

-Valerian root has been consumed for its beneficial properties for millenia.
-Its purpose of use, and the subsequent health benefits, vary from person to person, place to place, and epoch to epoch.
+Valerian root has been consumed for its beneficial properties for millennia.
+The purpose for using it and its documented health benefits vary from person to person, place to place, and epoch to epoch.

 Valerian root has been employed in Traditional Chinese Medicine (TCM).
 It is also used in the Indian traditional practice of Ayurvedic medicine.
 Naturally, Valeriana officinalis grows in both Europe and Asia, and thrives in its introduced habitat of North America.
 In TCM and Ayurvedic medicine, however, valerian root consists of two different species: V. officinalis and V. wallichii.